laninsky/reference_aligning_to_established_loci/README.md

 done;
 ```

+If your downstream analyses (e.g. https://github.com/laninsky/Phase_hybrid_from_next_gen) involve using *.fasta files rather than SNPs, when you are done!
+Otherwise proceed to Step 7.

 #STEP 7
 Pulling out the SNPs from each locus.
 Create a species_assignments file following the instructions at: https://github.com/laninsky/pyRAD_alleles_into_structure#species_assignments-file
 Note, for this species assignments file, do not include suffixes e.g.